R B Nordick Foundation

 • Focus on "unreached" populations

-• Established organizational infrastructure
+• Established organisational infrastructure

 • Alignment with evangelical Christian theology